Prashanth-Poddishetty/Kafka_Training_Python/README.md

   - MysqlAsSink.py: This is a Consumer file, which injects the received records into MySql Database.
 The records are decoded at the consumer end.
   - ConsumerCompression.py: The records which are received are decompressed based on the compression type used in the Producer.
   - ProducerCompression.py: The records are compressed using compressin type gZip.
 The compressed message are sent to consumer.
+Server.properties: This is kafka server properties file for reference.